 If sleeping and breathing patterns are disrupted long-term, serious oral and general health conditions can develop.
 This includes respiratory tract infections, ear infections, jaw misalignment, sleep apnea, and mouth breathing.

 Depending on the cause, treatment for mouth breathing varies.
-For example, if the condition is a symptom of sleep apnea disorder or a skeletal deformity, treatment may include:
+If the condition is a symptom of sleep apnea disorder or a skeletal deformity, treatment may include:

 A blocked nasal pathway causes breathing through the mouth.
-This could be temporary, such as a stuffy nose, enlarged tonsils, or a tissue growth.
+This can be temporary and may be linked to a stuffy nose, enlarged tonsils, or tissue growth.
 It could also be a permanent obstruction such as a deviated septum, jaw or nose shape, or oral condition such as crowded teeth.